Satipatthana: Auxiliary qualities

 In the early texts, the satipaṭṭhānas are said to be practiced with specific mental qualities.
-This is listed in the Pali version in what Sujato calls the "auxiliary formula" which states that one contemplates (anupassī) each satipaṭṭhāna with the following four qualities: ardency or diligence (ātāpī), clear comprehension (sampajāna), mindfulness (sati), and "free from desires and discontent (vineyya abhijjhādomanassa)" (with some variation across the different sources).Anālayo (2006), pp. 34–35.
+This is listed in the Pali version in what Sujato calls the "auxiliary formula" which states that one contemplates (anupassī) each satipaṭṭhāna with the following four qualities: ardency or diligence (ātāpī), clear comprehension (sampajāna), mindfulness (sati), and "free from desires and discontent (vineyya abhijjhādomanassa)" (with some variation across the different sources).
 In many of the alternative forms of the auxiliary formula, samādhi is mentioned as the result of the practice (e.g. in DN 18.26/DA 4 and in SN 47.8/SA 616).

 The term ātāpī is associated with the concept of tapas (ascetic power) and it is said to be related to heroic strength, effort or energy (viriya) in the Nettipakarana.
 It is thus associated with skillful effort and wholesome desire or resolve.
 It is best understood as a "balanced but sustained application of energy" according to Anālayo.
 Thanissaro Bhikkhu defines it as "the factor of effort or exertion...which contains an element of discernment in its ability to distinguish skillful from unskillful mental qualities."
 U Sīlānanda glosses ātāpī as "you must be energetic, put forth effort to be mindful."

 The second quality, sampajāna, means to know something clearly or thoroughly so that one has "the ability to fully grasp or comprehend what is taking place".
-This can refer to basic forms of knowing (such being aware of one's posture) as well as more discriminative forms of understanding (such as comprehending the five hindrances).
+This can refer to basic forms of knowing (such as being aware of one's posture) as well as more discriminative forms of understanding (such as comprehending the five hindrances).
 According to Thanissaro, this "means being clearly aware of what is happening in the present."